Newton10000/PersonalPortfolio/README.md

 Personal Portfolio

-This is a website for a fictional sushi restaurant.
+This is a website for my personal portfolio.

 I utilized HTML, CSS & Javascript in order to create this site.